sburke56/dadi-express-app/README.md

 It is using **dust.js** to render the template and **consolidate** as the middleware to do the compiling of the template.
 There is more to be done as far as tuning goes if this was to be put into production making sure to be pre-compiling the templates.

-I used Jasmine for unit testing the routes and for HTTP logging there it is using **morgan** and simply logging to the console.
+I used Jasmine for unit testing the routes and for HTTP logging it is using **morgan** and simply logging to the console.

 ## Installing & Running the App ##